Hans-Halverson/myte/spec/tasks.md

 - Add record types as an alternative type constructor to tuple type constructors

-- Allow if, match, and blocks to be expressions

 - Add traits and implementations on types